hubbleedu/.github/profile/README.md

 3. Click the bookmark whenever you're on a webpage to launch Hubble

-> ✅ Works on most modern desktop browsers (Chrome, Firefox, Edge) (more sintructions on the setup site)
+> ✅ Works on most modern desktop browsers (Chrome, Firefox, Edge) (more intructions on the setup site)
 ---

 ## ✨ Features